Kareem-Ataam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups:Print all the groups the current user is part of 3-new_owner:Change the owner of the file hello to the user betty 4-empty:Create an empty file called hello
+2-groups:Print all the groups the current user is part of 3-new_owner:Change the owner of the file hello to the user betty 4-empty:Create an empty file called hello 5-execute:Add execute permission to the owner of the file hello